Pier Guerci, the former president of the US division of Loro Piana, wasn't ready to give up his Fifth Avenue penthouse apartment.

 "And then the outdoor space is rather spectacular," he says.
 "You can have a dinner for 30 outside on the terrace."

-That might not be enough in what is an increasingly crowded field at the very top of New York's rental market, says Jonathan Miller, the president and chief executive officer of the appraiser Miller Samuel.
+A crowded field That might not be enough in what is an increasingly crowded field at the very top of New York's rental market, says Jonathan Miller, the president and chief executive officer of the appraiser Miller Samuel.
 "There's more luxury competition now than there was a few years ago," he says.
 "You have a condo market skewed to the high end, and a rental market skewed to the high end, so you have more offerings."

 While the number of high-end rentals has ballooned, the number of renters who can afford those rentals has stayed relatively stable, Mr Miller says.
 "It's just, how many renters are out there at that level?" he asks.
 "It's certainly very thin, but they're out there."